by

 “Detractors” are unhappy customers who have high churn and definitely will tell a lot of lousy word-of-mouth stuff, you can try to fix it, but it will be hard.

-Two-thirds of Fortune 1000 companies applied it in their daily operations, so it may be useful to know it.
-London School of Economics scientists discovered a statistically significant correlation between revenue growth and companies’ NPS scoring.
-According to the research, an NPS increase by 7 points correlates with 1% growth in revenue.
-It may be worth trying.
+Two-thirds of Fortune 1000 companies applied it in their daily operations, so it might be useful to know it.
+London School of Economics scientists even discovered a statistically significant correlation between revenue growth and companies’ NPS scoring as according to the research, an NPS increase by 7 points correlates with 1% growth in revenue.

 Now let’s move to the 2nd point.